The world's most dangerous tourist attractions

 Cape Town, South Africa

-South Africa’s best-known city, Cape Town, has many attractions that lure in travellers: flat-topped Table Mountain, beaches with great surf, a bustling harbour and an incredible food scene.
-However, according to data-gathering platform Statista, in 2023 Cape Town had the tenth-highest murder rate per 100,000 people in the world.
+South Africa’s best-known city has many attractions that lure in travellers: flat-topped Table Mountain, beaches with great surf, a bustling harbour and an incredible food scene.
+However, according to data-gathering platform Statista, in 2023 Cape Town had the 10th-highest murder rate in the world.
 In August 2023, a British surgeon was shot and killed after his vehicle took a wrong turn near Cape Town International Airport.

 Cape Town, South Africa

-Cape Town has been experiencing a spate of protests and demonstrations recently, which can turn violent.
-South Africa in general has a high violent crime rate, so visitors are advised to take plenty of precautions when visiting, from avoiding going out after dark to ensuring no valuables are on show.
+Cape Town has experienced numerous protests and demonstrations in recent years, which can turn violent.
+South Africa in general has a high violent crime rate, so visitors are advised to take plenty of precautions when visiting, from avoiding going out after dark to ensuring that no valuables are on show.

-The Darien Gap is an area of dense, mountainous jungle on the Panama-Colombia border.
+The Darién Gap is an area of dense, mountainous jungle on the Panama-Colombia border.
 It’s both beautiful and biodiverse, with at-risk species such as jaguars and Central American tapirs roaming its rainforests.
-The near-impassable region also marks the only break in the 19,000-mile (30,000km) Pan-American highway, which otherwise stretches from Alaska to southern Argentina, and its remote location is a breeding ground for danger.
+The near-impassable region also marks the only break in the 19,000-mile (30,000km) Pan-American Highway, which otherwise stretches from Alaska to southern Argentina, and the remote location is a breeding ground for danger.

 Follow us on Facebook for more fascinating travel facts